Carbon Reduction Plan template for UK SMEs

 • Installing solar PV systems, which can typically provide 30-50% of an SME’s electricity needs

-• Energy Efficiency: Upgrade to energy-efficient lighting and equipment to cut down on energy use.
+• Energy Savings: Upgrade to energy-efficient lighting and equipment to cut down on energy use.

 • Renewable Energy: Consider installing solar panels or using wind power.